blogImage.alt

 Although what is said above is true note that this will not be easy.
 He will need to be more courageous than he has ever been in his existence.
 The seriousness of the fall out as he detaches himself for the sake of his mental health will come at a cost.
 The narcissistic types will make sure of it.
 Depending where he was entangled in this dysfunctional dance he will suffer for taking control of his mental health.
 Remember he was entangled with those who have severe mental health issues (narcissism and manipulation are a serious mental health issue).
 Leaving these toxic relationships will devastate many aspects of his life.
 He may suffer a wide variety of losses through a brutal divorce.
 He may lose all of his money, his reputation, and his career.
 He may even lose his children and grandchildren.

 These men often stay stuck in these relationships as the threats are real.
 It takes courage to change and become who you were meant to be, and it takes courage to go through the gauntlet to get to the other side.
 Both women and men stay stuck in abusive relationship dynamics for good reason.
 But if you persevere just think of the freedom you will gain in your spirit.
-Imagine a life where you are no longer made to move by the demands of others or externally driven by the choices of other rather than making your own.
+Imagine a life where you are no longer made to move by the demands of others or externally driven by the choices of another rather than making your own.
 Imagine feeling the wind on your face knowing you are good enough just by being yourself.

 So what is the other side like?
 What happens when the dominated male no longer allows himself to be dominated (especially from the women in his world).
 He grows and blossoms and becomes who he was created to be in the first place.
 He becomes a man who knows he is worthy of love, caring, and tenderness in a world that is often harsh and self centred.
 He becomes strong and authentic.
 He is no longer led around by the bit and bridle of the domineering.
 He leads his own life with dignity and is someone to be admired.
 Even his children will come to see what an incredible strong and courageous man he is.
+He makes choices that are in his best interest as well as others, but he does not sacrifice his mental wellbeing in order to keep the peace.

 Are you ready to get off of the never enough hamster wheel?